renet/gatsby/packages/gatsby-plugin-google-gtag/README.md

 ## The "pluginConfig.delayOnRouteUpdate" option

 If you need to delay processing pageview events on route update (e.g. to wait for page transitions with [`gatsby-plugin-transition-link`](https://www.gatsbyjs.com/plugins/gatsby-plugin-transition-link/)), then this option adds a delay before generating the pageview event.

+### "pluginConfig.consentKey" option

+When adding a `consentKey`, the plugin looks for the existence and the value of that key in the local storage of the browser.
+If the key exists and it's value equals `"true"`, the plugin works as usual, but otherwise nothing is being tracked.